jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 Discussion:

-- remind people how table view works
+- Explain how this is pretty much the simplest table view controller we can get.
+- Go over how it works.

 ![](images/0.png)